 - results (list) Testing results of the dataset. - submission_dir (str, optional) The folder that contains submission - files.
 If not specified, a temp folder will be created.
-Default: None.
+Default: None. - nproc (int, optional) number of process.

 Returns

 (result_files, tmp_dir), result_files is a dict containing the json filepaths, tmp_dir is the temporal directory created for saving json files when submission_dir is not specified.